mrbusche/backseatfan.com/_posts/2011-01-14-return-of-the-jet-i.md

 <div class="entry">
   <p>
     The New York Post actually put out an amazing cover.
-The &#8220;Return of the Jet-i&#8221; cover makes this Jets vs Patriots game a must see for sports fans and nerds alike!
+The "Return of the Jet-i" cover makes this Jets vs Patriots game a must see for sports fans and nerds alike!
   </p>

   <p>